 Young Women and Breast Cancer

 Imagine hearing the words ‘you have breast cancer.’
-In a flash you are sent into a whirlwind of emotions many of which are completely out of your immediate control.
-You are projected into uncertainty.
+You are immediately thrown into a whirlwind of emotions, many beyond your immediate control.

-This is just the beginning of the shared experience young women face when they are diagnosed with breast cancer.
-They face many different challenges because of their age and where they are in life; these are challenges that can impact them far beyond diagnosis and treatment.
-Breast cancer in women under age 40 often have more aggressive features, tend to be diagnosed at a later stage, and may have worse outcomes.
-Recent research also shows that breast cancer death rates are climbing for women in their 20s and 30s after decades of decreasing.
+You face uncertainty, which marks the beginning of the shared experiences faced by young women diagnosed with breast cancer.
+They encounter numerous challenges due to their age, affecting them well beyond the diagnosis and treatment.
+Breast cancer in women under 40 is often more aggressive, usually diagnosed at a later stage, and leads to poorer outcomes.
+Recent studies reveal rising breast cancer death rates among women in their 20s and 30s after years of decline.

-• Early menopause due to most breast cancer treatments leading to infertility or difficult decisions about pregnancy
+• Early menopause from breast cancer treatments may cause infertility and tough pregnancy choices.

-• Increased physical and psychological impacts of treatment causing sexual and relationship issues
+• Increased physical and psychological effects can lead to sexual and relationship challenges.

-• The fear of recurrence (we’ve named it “The Stalker”) can be triggered by changes in physical or medical changes.
+• Fear of recurrence (termed “The Stalker”) triggered by physical or medical changes.

 Don’t worry, there is good news!

-• Technology and treatments are always improving to increase life span and quality of life
+• Technology and treatments continually improve to increase life span and quality of life.

-• There are organizations like Here for the Girls that can help!
+• There are organizations like Here for the Girls (H4TG) that can help!

 The Road Can Lead to Great Places

-Yes, a cancer diagnosis comes with challenges, but one thing we have learned from years of experience working with women who have gone through this journey is that most come out on the other side with a new appreciation for the wonderful things and people in their lives.
+Yes, a cancer diagnosis comes with challenges.
+Still, one thing we have learned from years of experience working with women who have gone through this journey is that most come out on the other side with a new appreciation for the wonderful things and people in their lives.

 Most women decide to try new things, change old habits, meet new people, and have new adventures.
-At H4TG we call that “living life with an exclamation point instead of a period,” and we totally encourage it!
+At H4TG, we call this "living life with an exclamation point instead of a period."
+We encourage it!

 Get Our Annual A Calendar to Live By + Breast Health Guide